 Eliminating dangerous ingredients in personal care products can be an overwhelming task that sends mom guilt into overdrive.
 Give yourself a break; you don’t have to learn everything at once.

 Think of the process as a journey.
 One small step each day, week or month can add up to huge health benefits for our families.

 - A no-replace policy is an easy way to eliminate dangerous substance in your natural body care products.
 When you run out of a product replace it with a better for you alternative.
 This allows you to research and replace one item at a time.

 Target’s Made to Matter® Collection is a great place to start your journey to more healthy products.
 The collection contains products handpicked by Target and exclusive items such as Tom’s of Maine Luminous White™ Toothpaste.

 It’s a natural whitening toothpaste that is safe for enamel AND it is gluten/paraben free.
-Plus, like all Tom’s of Maine products, Luminous White™ Toothpaste is free of artificial dyes, fragrances, flavors and preservatives and is never tested on animals.
+Plus, like all Tom’s of Maine products their toothpaste is free of artificial dyes, fragrances, flavors and preservatives and is never tested on animals.

 I’ve created a collection of free bathroom illustration you can print and frame to make another switch in your house… a bathroom decoration switch!